txomon/python-tutorial/README.md

 The idea is that this knowledge will allow you to be confident that you won't be breaking your computer, and that you will understand how the different commands you run affect your installation.

+## FAQ: What are we going to be doing here?

+The sumup: We are going to create an app that when executed, will run some analysis on data, generate a report using jupyter notebook, and upload it as a pdf to GCS.

+The overview of the whole process:

+- Learn how python works
+- Use Git in a basic way
+- Create and package a python project
+- Using a mix of modules and jupyter notebooks we will
+  - Load the data and tranform it with pandas
+  - Visualize the data in the jupyter notebooks
+  - Generate pdf reports out of the notebooks
+  - Upload the pdf reports to Google Cloud Storage
+- Containerize the project
+- Setup CI/CD using gitlabci and GCP cloudbuild
+- Schedule it with Airflow using the KubernetesPodOperator
+- Send the pdf by email

 ## Understanding the python path

 `import sys` will trigger a lookup in the so called Python Path, looking for a package or module with that name to import.